 Skype was pushed onto Apple's iPhone at the instigation of the VoIP app's corporate owner eBay, the Reg can exclusively reveal - in order to reap huge sums from government listening agencies interested in spying on Jesus-mobe-toting terrorists.
-The revelations come from a disgruntled eBay insider familiar with the matter, known …
+The revelations come from a disgruntled eBay insider familiar with the matter, …

 how many april fool stories are we going to get today.